 What is Occupational Therapy?

-- Fine motor skills – The ability to make movements using small muscle groups.
+- Fine Motor skills – The ability to make movements using small muscle groups, particularly with your hands.

 - Play Skills – A combination of planning activities, solving problems, and transferring skills from one type of play to another.